What is a private loan?

 - If I miss an interest payment is there a penalty?

-- How soon do I start to make payments on the principle and/or interest?
-(Although you will probably be paying interest on your alternative loan once it is disbursed, the principal on most alternative loans does not have to be repaid until 6 months after you are out of school.)
+- How soon do I start to make payments on the principal and/or interest?
+(Although you will probably be paying interest on your alternative loan once it is disbursed, the principal on most private loans does not have to be repaid until 6 months after you are out of school.)